 2. GrazeCart — Best for Farm Stores or Butchers That Sell Primarily Online

 GrazeCart is an online grocery software solution designed to help small business owners sell fresh food online.
-Built by farmers, GrazeCart really excels in catch weight sales, with user-friendly ways to sell items like meat and cheese, along with subscription options that don’t require deposits.
+Built by farmers, GrazeCart excels in catch-weight sales, with user-friendly ways to sell items like meat and cheese, along with subscription options that don’t require deposits.

 Standout features: